MyNetDiary and Fitbit – integrate your diet and exercise

 Make sure you have chosen the same timezone in MyNetDiary and Fitbit, also make sure your body weight, gender and date of birth settings are the same in both systems.

 We recommend setting MyNetDiary Activity Level to Sedentary, since only the calories above the Sedentary level are tracked by "Fitbit exercise" daily entry.

 In addition to exercise calories, Fitbit tracker counts daily step count and may determine hours of sleep.
 Fitbit Aria scale measures body weight and body fat percentage.

 MyNetDiary downloads all these measurements from Fitbit.
 To see the downloaded measurements in MyNetDiary, go to MyNetDiary Daily Details page and click “Select Measurements to Track” link.

 Catching up on last several days

-In the case you would like to repeat Fitbit download for the last 5 days, please, unlink Fitbit and link it again.
+In the case you would like to repeat Fitbit download for the last 5 days, please use the "Verify Link" button.